eas342/ABATE/docs/fitting_lightcurves.rst

 This variable is a string, set to either 'phot' for photometry or 'spec' for spectroscopy.
 Or, you can set the input X/Y manually to :code:`customPhot` for custom photometry and specify the data in :code:`customData`
+If there is a batch file of spectroscopy that works on many observations or configurations, set pipeType to 'batchSpec' and choose which number/index of the batch to select with 'batchInd'

 ld_law
 ~~~~~~~